isomerpages/nrf-psta/index.md

 image: /images/isomer-logo.svg
 permalink: /
 notification: Congratulations to our 2024 winners!
-Read more below and join us in celebrating the extraordinary individuals propelling Singapore's progress.
+Read more below and join us in celebrating these extraordinary individuals propelling Singapore's progress.
 sections:
   - hero:
       title: President's Science and Technology Awards 2024